PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

   2. **Count Prefix Frequencies**: Compute the number of nodes associated with each prefix.
   3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in prefix frequencies.

-- **Output**:
-  Gini coefficient provides a quantifiable view of IP address centralization.
-These insights help identify regions or organizations that dominate the network, potentially exposing vulnerabilities or bottlenecks.